ilyasergey/YSC2229/source/week-04b_sorting_best_worst.rst

   t(n) \approx n \log_e n = (\log_e 2) n \log_2 n \in O(n \log n)

 With this we establish that the best possible algorithm for sorting arrays using only comparison will be deemed to perform :math:`O(n \log n)` comparisons in the worst case.

+The complexity class :math:`O(n \log n)` is so paramount in the study of algorithms that it deserved its own name: computations having this complexity are often referred to as having **linearithmic** complexity.